Arctomecon humilis: Pollinators

 The pollinators of the dwarf bear-poppy have shifted over time.
-The Mojave poppy bee (Perdita meconis) and the Eucera quadricincta bee once helped the poppy cross-pollinate.
+The Mojave poppy bee (Perdita meconis) and the bee Eucera quadricincta once helped the poppy cross-pollinate.
 These bees are specialist pollinators, meaning they only pollinate certain plants.
-However, the poppy now relies on an invasive generalist pollinator, the Africanized honey bee (Apis mellifera scutellata Lepeletier).
+However, the poppy now relies on an invasive generalist pollinator, the Africanized honey bee (Apis mellifera scutellata).
 Generalist pollinators have no plant preference but prefer areas with high flower densities.
 The Africanized honey bee uses more food and land resources.
 Thus, the Africanized honey bee outcompetes native bee species.
 As a result, the native bees are no longer present in the range of the dwarf bear-poppy.

 Reproductive strategies

 The dwarf bear-poppy reproduces sexually by seeds.
 Seeds can be produced through self-fertilization or cross-pollination.
 This means that the plant can both pollinate itself and other plants of the same species.
 While beneficial for a plant to pollinate itself, it is not as productive.
 More seeds and fruit are produced through cross pollination than through self-fertilization.

 Seeds of a dwarf bear-poppy can be dispersed by wind, but are usually dispersed by ants and rodents.
 Animals and ants are attracted to the fleshy covering over the seeds called the aril.
 After dispersal, the seeds stay dormant, or inactive, in the soil to continue developing.
 Remaining in the soil for long periods of time is important to the survival of the species.
 The maturation stages of the seeds vary so that they begin to grow during ideal conditions.
 These mechanisms allow the dwarf bear-poppy to survive the harsh, dry conditions of the desert environment.

 Large distances between poppy plants have a negative effect on reproductive success.
 More than three quarters of all poppies are not near another poppy plant.
 This limits the plants reproductive ability and seed production.
 In order to have high reproductive success, population density must be high.